Best Gaming Headsets Under $100 (2026)

 Summary

 The sub-$100 gaming headset market in spring 2026 delivers remarkable value, with wireless models now dominating a price bracket that was wired-only just a few years ago.
-The best overall gaming headset under $100 is the Turtle Beach Stealth 600 Gen 3 (~$100), which offers 2.4GHz wireless plus Bluetooth 5.2, an industry-leading 80-hour battery life, 50mm Nanoclear drivers, and AI-powered noise-cancelling mic — all at the top of the budget.
-For the best wired option, the HyperX Cloud III (~$70) delivers audiophile-adjacent 53mm angled drivers, DTS Spatial Audio, and an ultra-clear 10mm detachable mic with a durable aluminum frame that punches well above its price. [src1, src2, src3]
+The best overall gaming headset under $100 is the Turtle Beach Stealth 600 Gen 3 (~$109), which offers 2.4GHz wireless plus Bluetooth 5.2, an industry-leading 80-hour battery life, 50mm Nanoclear drivers, and AI-powered noise-cancelling mic — all hovering just above the $100 mark.
+For the best wired option, the HyperX Cloud III (~$58, deeply discounted from its $100 MSRP) delivers audiophile-adjacent 53mm angled drivers, DTS Spatial Audio, and an ultra-clear 10mm detachable mic with a durable aluminum frame that punches well above its price. [src1, src2, src3]

-A notable new entry is the Turtle Beach Atlas 200 (~$60), a wired headset featuring 50mm Nanoclear drivers — the same driver tech as the flagship Stealth 600 Gen 3 — a USB-A DAC adapter for 24-bit/96kHz audio with Waves 3D and Superhuman Hearing modes, and a floating headband design at 280g.
+A notable entry is the Turtle Beach Atlas 200 (~$60), a wired headset featuring 50mm Nanoclear drivers — the same driver tech as the flagship Stealth 600 Gen 3 — a USB-A DAC adapter for 24-bit/96kHz audio with Waves 3D and Superhuman Hearing modes, and a floating headband design at 280g.
 Tom's Hardware calls it a headset that "sounds better than $60."
-The Razer BlackShark V3 X HyperSpeed (~$100, frequently on sale for ~$80) continues to impress with TriForce Titanium 50mm Gen-2 drivers, ultra-low 10ms wireless latency, and a 70-hour battery life for esports gamers on a budget.
-For the tightest budgets, the HyperX Cloud Stinger 2 (now frequently ~$40) and JBL Quantum 100 (~$40) prove you do not need to spend much to get competent gaming audio. [src3, src7, src4, src8]
+The Razer BlackShark V3 X HyperSpeed (~$75, down from $100 MSRP) impresses with TriForce Titanium 50mm Gen-2 drivers, ultra-low 10ms wireless latency, and a 70-hour battery life for esports gamers on a budget.
+The Cherry XTRFY H3 Wireless has dropped from $99 to ~$70, making its category-leading 100-hour battery and 53mm drivers a steal.
+For the tightest budgets, the SteelSeries Arctis Nova 1 (now ~$36), HyperX Cloud Stinger 2 (~$35), and JBL Quantum 100 (~$30) prove you do not need to spend much to get competent gaming audio. [src3, src7, src4, src8]

 Top 11 Gaming Headsets Under $100 Compared